revaturelabs/github-process-documentation/start-sprint.md

 * Select Start Sprint and input the date the sprint will end on

-* Ensure branch protections are in place on the repo the batch will be working on
+* Ensure branch protections are in place on the repo the batch will be working on [See Protecting Branches](github/branching-pattern.md)

 * Create a new team in [revaturelabs](https://github.com/revaturelabs) (naming should be batch-trainer ex.
 1901-Java-JoeTheTrainer)